Monday, October 15, 2012

 January 20, 1961 – November 22, 1963

-JOHN FITZGERALD KENNEDY was born in Brookline, Massachusetts on May 29, 1917, the second of the nine children of Joseph Patrick Kennedy and his wife, Rose Fitzgerald Kennedy.
-Kennedy’s Irish ancestors had immigrated to Boston and his grandfather, Patrick J. Kennedy, was a Boston political leader as well as a successful businessman and saloon keeper.
+John Fitzgerald Kennedy was born on May 29, 1917, in Brookline, Massachusetts, as the second of nine children to Joseph Patrick Kennedy and Rose Fitzgerald Kennedy.
+His Irish ancestors had settled in Boston, with his grandfather, Patrick J. Kennedy, becoming a prominent political figure in the city as well as a successful businessman and saloon owner.

 May 27th, 1961, President John F. Kennedy, Seated at a Table with Speaker of the House Sam Rayburn, Democratic National Committee Chairman John Bailey, and Attorney General Robert F. Kennedy, Looks at his Birthday Cake at the President's Birthday Party at the National Guard Armory in Washington.

-On October 7, 1914, Rose Elizabeth Fitzgerald married Joseph Patrick "Joe" Kennedy, Sr. after a courtship spanning seven years.
-He was the elder son of Patrick Joseph "P. J." Kennedy. political rival of Honey Fitz, who was the father of Rose.
-They couple first lived in a home in Brookline, which is the birth home of President John F. Kennedy, which is now the John Fitzgerald Kennedy National Historic Site.
-John F. Kennedy, born on May 29, 1917, was the second son of nine children.
+On October 7, 1914, Rose Elizabeth Fitzgerald married Joseph Patrick "Joe" Kennedy Sr. after a seven-year courtship.
+Joseph was the elder son of Patrick Joseph "P. J." Kennedy, a political rival of Honey Fitz, Rose’s father.
+The couple first resided in Brookline, in the same home where their second child, John F. Kennedy, was born on May 29, 1917.
+This home is now preserved as the John Fitzgerald Kennedy National Historic Site.

 Rose Elizabeth Fitzgerald Kennedy

-In the spring of 1941, Kennedy volunteered for the Army, but was rejected because of his degenerative back problem that had plagued him for years.
-During that summer, he underwent a series of back-strengthening exercises, and in September the Navy accepted him.
-He sensed that if he did not participate in World War II, he was not going to have much of a public life in this country, and he wanted in.
-In March 1943, Kennedy took command of PT Boat 109 in the South Pacific.
-To have a man with such frail health as Kennedy’s as your commander could be dangerous and Kennedy should never have been there.
+In the spring of 1941, Kennedy volunteered for the Army, but was rejected due to a degenerative back issue that had troubled him for years.
+That summer, he underwent back-strengthening exercises, and by September, the Navy accepted him.
+Kennedy strongly felt that if he didn’t serve in World War II, his prospects for a public career in the U.S. would be limited, and he was determined to participate.
+In March 1943, he was given command of PT Boat 109 in the South Pacific.
+Given his frail health, Kennedy’s position as commander posed potential risks, and he likely should not have been there.

-The ordeal had aggravated his back and he contracted malaria so he returned to the United States for medical treatment.
-After an operation on his back, he was discharged early in 1945.
+The ordeal worsened Kennedy's back issues, and he contracted malaria, prompting his return to the U.S. for medical treatment.
+After undergoing back surgery, he was discharged in early 1945.

-Kennedy’s father had groomed his first son, Joseph, for politics – Joe was going to get the Kennedy’s into the White House.
-But young Joe was killed in action in 1944, and after working as a reporter for the Hearst International News Service, Kennedy decided to enter politics himself.
-His opportunity came early in 1946, when he announced his candidacy for the Democratic nomination for the House of Representatives seat for the 11th Congressional District of Massachusetts.
-He ran against nine other candidates and won the primary with 42 percent of the votes.
-In November, he defeated his Republican opponent and became a congressman at the age of 29, winning reelection in 1948 and 1950.
-In 1952, Kennedy decided to run against Republican Senator Henry Cabot Lodge, Jr., defeating him by more than 70,000 votes, in a campaign the entire Kennedy family took part in.
+Initially, Kennedy's father, Joseph, had planned for his eldest son, Joseph Jr., to enter politics and eventually lead the family to the White House.
+However, Joseph Jr. was killed in action in 1944.
+Following a brief stint as a reporter for the Hearst International News Service, Kennedy decided to pursue politics himself.
+His opportunity came in 1946 when he announced his candidacy for the Democratic nomination for the House of Representatives in Massachusetts' 11th Congressional District.
+Running against nine other candidates, he won the primary with 42% of the vote.
+In November, he defeated his Republican opponent and became a congressman at age 29, winning reelection in 1948 and 1950.
+By 1952, Kennedy set his sights on the Senate, defeating Republican Senator Henry Cabot Lodge Jr. by more than 70,000 votes in a campaign that involved the entire Kennedy family.

-Increasingly troubled by his back, Kennedy underwent spinal surgery.
-Due to the fact that Kennedy suffered from Addison’s disease, the surgery had to be preformed in two separate procedures in October 1954 and again in February 1955.
-During his long convalescence, he occupied himself by writing Profiles in Courage, which was published in 1956 and received the Pulitzer Prize for biography in 1957.
+Kennedy’s back problems worsened, leading to spinal surgery.
+However, because he also suffered from Addison’s disease, the surgeries had to be performed in two stages—first in October 1954 and again in February 1955.
+During his lengthy recovery, Kennedy focused on writing Profiles in Courage, a book published in 1956 that won the Pulitzer Prize for Biography in 1957.

 John F. Kennedy as President-Elect, Criticizing Liberals